-One of the nice things about having your own business is that you can deduct the money you spend for things you use to make money in your business, such as computers, cars and other vehicles, and office equipment and furniture.
+One of the nice things about having your own business is that you can deduct the money you spend for items you use to make money in your business, such as computers, vehicles, office equipment and furniture.
 You can take a full deduction whether you pay cash for an asset or buy on credit.

 If you use property for both business and personal purposes, you can take depreciation only for the business use of the asset.

 Example: Carl uses his photocopier 75 percent of the time for personal reasons and 25 percent for business.
 He can depreciate 25 percent of the cost of the copier.

 The depreciation period begins when you start using the asset in your business and lasts for the entire estimated useful life of the asset.
 The tax code has assigned an estimated useful life for all types of business assets, ranging from three to 39 years.
 Most of the assets you buy for your business will probably have an estimated useful life of five to seven years.
 You are free to continue using property after its estimated useful life expires, but you can’t deduct any more depreciation.

 There are several different systems you can use to calculate depreciation.
 Most tangible property, however, is depreciated using the Modified Accelerated Cost Recovery System (MACRS).
 A slightly different system, the Alternative Depreciation System, or ADS, applies to depreciation of specified “listed property,” property used outside the United States, and certain farm and imported property.

 Under MACRS, there are three different methods you can use to calculate your depreciation deduction: the straight-line (SL) method or one of two accelerated-depreciation methods.
 Once you choose your method, you’re stuck with it for the entire life of the asset.

 In addition, you must use the same method for all property of the same kind purchased during the year.
 For example, if you use the straight-line method to depreciate a computer, you must use that method to depreciate all other computers you purchase for your business during that year.